Adding the Timelines extension to your application

 Configuring your User Interface Diagram.

-- With the page selected (highlighted in green), fine the ‘Timeline Tile’ listed in the left-hand panel and add it to your page.
+- With the page selected, find the ‘Timeline Tile’ listed in the left-hand panel and add it to your page.

-- Once you have added the Timeline tile, it should appear in your selected page on the user interface diagram as shown below, and you can proceed by giving it a name.
+- Once you have added the Timeline tile, it should appear in your selected page on the user interface diagram as shown below.

 Now we have set up our timeline to appear in our application, the final step is to configure our security model to control our users’ permissions to access this.